runtimeverification/k/pending-documentation.md

 Note that in the case of Set and Map, one guarantee is that K1, K2, K3, and K4 represent /distinct/ elements.
 Pattern matching fails if the correct number of distinct elements cannot be found.

+## Set Variables

+### Motivation

+Set variables were introduced as part of Matching Mu Logic, the mathematical foundations for K.
+In Matching Mu Logic, terms evaluate to sets of values.
+This is useful for both capturing partiality (as in `3/0`) and capturing non-determinism (as in `3 #Or 5`).
+Consequently, symbol interpretation is extended to have a collective interpretation over sets of input values.

+Usually, K rules are given using regular variables, which expect that the term they match is both defined and has a unique interpretation.

+However, it is sometimes useful to have simplification rules which work over any kind of pattern, be it undefined or non-deterministic.
+This behavior can be achieved by using set variables to stand for any kind of pattern.

+### Syntax

+Any variable prefixed by `@` will be considered a set variable.

+### Caution

+Set variables are currently only supported by the Haskell backend.
+The use of rules with set variables should be sound for all other backends which just execute by rewriting, however it might not be safe for backends which want to guarantee coverage.

 ## Other

 Backend features not yet given documentation: